slizb/beautiful-jekyll/_posts/2017-11-06-object-segmentation.md

 ---
 layout: post
 title: Make Your Neural Networks Pay Attantion!
-subtitle: Visual examples and discussion on the uses of object detection and object segmentation.
+subtitle: Visual examples and discussion on the uses of object detection and object segmentation with *Mask R-CNN*.
 image: /img/federer.png
 tags: [computer-vision, deep-learning]
 ---